Correcting Contextual Deletions in DNA Nanopore Readouts: Efficient codes correcting contextual deletions with logarithmic threshold

-In this section we prove the ``general $t$'' part of \Cref{thm:eff-codes}.
-More precisely, we prove the following. \begin{theorem} Let $k=C\log n$, where $C\in(0,1)$ is a constant, and $t\geq 1$ an arbitrary constant integer.
-Then, there exist efficiently encodable and decodable $(t,k)$-contextual deletion-correcting codes of block length $n$ with redundancy $12t(1-C)\log n+((2C+4)\lceil\frac{3}{C}\rceil+4+C)\log n + o(\log n)$. \end{theorem} Note that in light of our results for $t=1,2$ from \Cref{sec:vtcodes} and the discussion surrounding \Cref{thm:eff-codes} in \Cref{sec:introduction}, this theorem is non-trivial when $t\geq 3$ and $C<1$ is a large enough constant.
+In this section, we prove \Cref{thm:eff-codes-gen-poly}, which is restated here for convenience. \begin{theorem}[\Cref{thm:eff-codes-gen-poly}, restated] Let $k=C\log n$, where $C\in(0,1)$ and $t$ are constants.
+Then, there exist a $(t,k)$-contextual deletion-correcting code of block length $n$ with redundancy

+where the encoding and decoding time complexity is $\poly(n)$ (i.e., the degree of the polynomial in $n$ does not depend on $t$). \end{theorem}

-At a high level, we prove \Cref{thm:eff-codes-gen} in two main steps.
-Fix a threshold $k=C\log n$ for constant $C\in(0,1)$ and $t\geq 1$ an arbitrary constant.
-First, in \Cref{sec:struct-hash} we carefully design a structured subset of binary strings $\cS_k$ together with a hash function $H$ such that if $\bolds'$ is obtained from $\bolds\in\cS_k$ via at most $t$ contextual deletions with threshold $k$, then the hashes $H(\bolds)$ and $H(\bolds')$, which are vectors over a larger alphabet, are $2t$-close in Hamming distance.
-Ignoring some technicalities for now, this allows us to obtain a $(t,k)$-contextual deletion-correcting code by essentially appending to each $\bolds\in\cS_k$ the syndrome of the hash $H(\bolds)$ under an appropriately instantiated Reed-Solomon code correcting $2t$ substitutions, which we show yields the desired redundancy.
+At a high level, our proof of~\Cref{thm:eff-codes-gen-poly-restated} proceeds through two main steps.
+Fix a threshold $k=C\log n$ for constants $C\in(0,1)$ and $t$.
+First, in~\Cref{sec:struct-hash} we carefully design a structured subset of binary strings $\cS_k$ together with a hash function $H$ such that if $\bolds'$ is obtained from $\bolds\in\cS_k$ via at most $t$ contextual deletions with threshold $k$, then the hashes $H(\bolds)$ and $H(\bolds')$, which are vectors over a larger alphabet, are $3t$-close in Hamming distance.
+Ignoring some technicalities for now, this allows us to obtain a $(t,k)$-contextual deletion-correcting code by essentially appending to each $\bolds\in\cS_k$ the syndrome of the hash $H(\bolds)$ under an appropriately instantiated Reed-Solomon code correcting $3t$ substitutions, which we show yields the desired redundancy.
 Then, in \Cref{sec:eff-gen} we combine bounded independence generators~\cite{alon1992simple} with a slightly modified version of the initial code from \Cref{sec:struct-hash} to obtain $(t,k)$-contextual deletion-correcting codes with efficient encoding and decoding, at the cost of only a negligible increase in redundancy.